harleyharl/mpCLOUD/README.md

 # mpCLOUD
-an in-browser sample machine and step-sequencer
+an in-browser sample machine and visualizer